donaldjnavarro/game-turntaking-fight/ideas.md

 - Why not feint all the time?
 Needs a high Vigor cost?

 # Questions
-- Is Vigor also HP or do these need to be separate metrics?
-- Should the damage inflicted by an action be assigned to the action?
-Or should it be based on the Vigor cost alone?
 - Should the user be able to increase the Vigor cost of any action and thereby emphasize the damage it can do?
   - Should this be the default way costs of actions are determined?
 Modular actions?
 EX: <light> <punch> ?
 Or should there be preparation actions "prepare strength" that increase the next action's power?
     - Preparation actions could have a "chance to display" that determines whether the opponent gets a message showing that you are using a preparation.
 This chance to display could introduce a subset of learnable skills for feinting and for avoiding telegraphing
-  - Should a similar system be used to measure the effects of defenses?
-Should defenses reduce incoming damage by the Time spent?
-Or should a user have an option to spend Vigor on a defense to enhance it?
 - What is the difference between taking wounds and taking vigor damage?

 # TODO LIST
 - TODO: Stamina cost needs to differ from the cooldown more, else all the stamina spent always refreshes before the next turn
+- TODO: Create a class for attacks (damage range, time, stamina)
 - TODO: Vary the amount of damage done
-- TODO: Vary success rate of attacks
+- TODO: Vary success rate of attack() based on opposed stamina check
+- TODO: Add intuition check that determines whether enemy actions and warnings display
 - TODO: Change hp to a wound system
+  - Each wound causes a pain rank which affects stamina?
+Reduces stamina cap?
+Magnifies stamina costs?
 - TODO: Reduce or randomize the effectiveness of blocking
 - TODO: Add personality templates for enemies: Different templates have different fighting preferences, and emotes for the user to try to interpret to predict their fighting style
-- TODO: Using HELP should not increment time OR SHOULD IT (Thinking about options require ingame hesitation! mwahaha)
+- TODO: Using HELP should not increment time